mvkvc/reel_hiring_project_elixir/README.md

 4. Once you're done and have committed everything, create a patch of your changes
    - `git diff main > <your_name>.patch`
 5. Send the following to christian@reel.energy
-   a.
-The patch file
+   1. The patch file
-   b.
-The description of your solution in pdf format
+   2. The description of your solution in pdf format

 ## How we evaluate